 sustainable in the future.
 There is increasing evidence too of the health

 benefits of eating a plant-based diet.
-I became Vegan seven years ago in
+I became Vegan eight years ago in

 the strong belief that it is the most sustainable and ecologically sound way of